theodorosploumis/drupalcamp2016/readme.md

  - Creates a new [container](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/ "A runnable instance of the image, basically it is a process isolated by docker that runs on top of the filesystem that an image provides.")
  - Allocates a filesystem and mounts a read-write [layer](https://docs.docker.com/engine/reference/glossary/#filesystem "A set of read-only files to provision the system.
 Think of a layer as a read only snapshot of the filesystem.")
  - Allocates a [network/bridge interface](https://www.wikiwand.com/en/Bridging_%28networking%29 "")
- - Sets up an [IP address](https://www.wikiwand.com/en/IP_address "An Internet Protocol address (IP address) is a numerical label assigned to each device (e.g., computer, printer) participating in a computer network that uses the Internet Protocol for communication.")
+ - Sets up an [IP address](https://www.wikiwand.com/en/IP_address "An Internet Protocol address (IP address) is a numerical label assigned to each device (e.g., computer, printer) participating in a computer network that uses the Internet Protocol for communication")
  - Executes a process that you specify (``` pwd ```)
  - Captures and provides application output